williamouyang/okta.github.io/_source/_use_cases/api_security/index.md

 For example, a shopping site might have one set of claims for customers while they browse, but another claim for admin functions like changing their personal information.

-Custom claims also help you by reducing the number of lookup calls required to retrieve suer information from the identity provider (IdP).
+Custom claims also help you by reducing the number of lookup calls required to retrieve user information from the identity provider (IdP).
 This benefit depends, of course, on the level of security your apps require.

 ## Getting Started with API Access Management

 * [Set up an authorization server](/docs/how-to/set-up-auth-server.html) and use the power of Okta's API Access Management.
-* Visit [the API Access Management endpoint documentation](/docs/api/resources/oauth2.md) and start building your integration today.
+* Visit [the API Access Management endpoint documentation](/docs/api/resources/oauth2.html) and start building your integration today.
-* For simpler use cases focused on single-sign on, visit [the OpenID Connect documentation](/docs/api/resources/oidc.md).
+* For simpler use cases focused on single-sign on, visit [the OpenID Connect documentation](/docs/api/resources/oidc.html).